Social media sharing is a big thing nowadays.

 “Forwarding” is Not Creativity

-You see, the whole point of sharing is to create something worthwhile because if you don’t have something valuable to offer, your sharing is just a gimmick—a pastime, at the most.
+The whole point of sharing is to create something worthwhile.
+And guess what?
+If you don’t have something valuable to offer, then sharing (forwarding) is just a pastime.

-One day a weary and hungry traveler rested under its shade.
+One day a weary and hungry traveler rested under the mango tree.

-He wished to eat mangoes, but unfortunately, the mango tree wasn’t interested in producing any.
-And so, it asked the orange tree for some oranges and passed them on to the traveler.
+The traveler was hungry and wanted to eat mangoes, but the mango tree wasn’t interested in producing any.
+So he asked his friend—the orange tree for some oranges and passed them on to the traveler.
 Indeed, the traveler enjoyed the fresh, tangy fruits, gave thanks to the mango tree, and went about his day.
 Seeing that, the mango tree became joyous.
-But deep down, it knew that it had nothing to do with that joy.
+But deep down, he knew that he had nothing to do with that joy.
 In fact, the orange tree’s the one that should get all the credit.

 Instead of being just happy, the mango tree could have been delighted if it could produce some mangoes.
 It doesn’t matter if they were sweet or sour, small or big, juicy or dry, or whatever.

 I know.
 I know.
-It’s not the best analogy there is, but you got my point, right?
+It’s not the best analogy there is, but you got my point.

-Is Taking Photos With Mobile Phone And Sharing On Social Media Not Creative?
+Is Sharing “Pics” On Social Media Not Creative?

-But, I do create my own photos.
-Selfies, you know?
+“But I do create my own photos.
+Selfies, you know?” you protest.

-Well, sorry to disappoint you, brother (or his sister), but clicking photos with your mobile phone and sharing them online is not creativity.
+Well, sorry to disappoint you but taking photos with your phone and sharing them online is not creativity.
 In fact, it has nothing to do with being creative at all.
-Want to know the real reason you share photos online?

 Now, now, now.
 Don’t be angry.
-Just wait for a second!
+Just wait a minute.

 (Read: “You scratch mine, and I’ll scratch yours.”
 I meant “Back.”
 What were you thinking?
 Oh, you dirty mind!) 🙂